beruz/rl_garage_autobumper/README.md

 ```
 7. Run the file and your trades will be automatically bumped :)

-## Future Work
-Add cooldown timer so code can run in the background and bumps the trades every 15 or any desired minute.

 ## Contribution
-The code can be used for personal usage and comments/feedbacks are welcome!
+The code can be used for personal usage and comments/feedbacks/improvements are welcome!